 - Increasing client loyalty

-- Cross-selling opportunities are being improved through customised offers and experiences.
+- Cross-selling opportunities are being improved through customized offers and experiences.

-- By harmonising people, processes, and assets, you can increase productivity and profitability.
+- By harmonizing people, processes, and assets, you can increase productivity and profitability.

-- Minimising exposure and loss through reducing risk
+- Minimizing exposure and loss through reducing risk

 - Increasing the equipment’s useful life

 - Lowering the number of equipment failures and the cost of maintenance